Ernie Grunfeld: Washington Wizards

 He was hired by the Washington Wizards as president of basketball operations in June 2003.
 During his tenure, the Wizards have held a record of 536–678 (44% win rate from 2003/2004 to 2017–2018), which includes six seasons with fewer than 30 wins alongside eight Eastern Conference playoff appearances.
-Candace Burker of The Washington Post noted that "Grunfeld ranks as the second-longest tenured general manager in franchise history, trailing only Bob Ferry (1973–1990), who guided the Washington Bullets to the 1978 NBA championship."
+Candace Buckner of The Washington Post noted that "Grunfeld ranks as the second-longest tenured general manager in franchise history, trailing only Bob Ferry (1973–1990), who guided the Washington Bullets to the 1978 NBA championship."

 Transactions

 As the Wizards' general manager, Grunfeld signed free agent point guard Gilbert Arenas, who went on to have one second team All-NBA and two third team All-NBA seasons.
 In 2004, Grunfeld traded the number five pick in the 2004 NBA draft along with Jerry Stackhouse for All-Star Antawn Jamison.
-Grunfeld also traded Kwame Brown for All-Star Caron Butler (who was later traded in a deal for Josh Howard).
+Grunfeld also traded Kwame Brown for All-Star Caron Butler (who later got traded in a deal for Josh Howard).

-In the 2007 and 2008 NBA draft classes, Grunfeld selected Nick Young and Javale McGee respectively.
+In the 2007 and 2008 NBA draft classes, Grunfeld selected Nick Young and JaVale McGee respectively.
 While young and athletic, the two players soured in Washington and were dealt in 2012.

 In the 2009 NBA draft, Grunfeld traded the team's first-round pick (5th overall) for Mike Miller and Randy Foye, both of whom only spent one season in Washington.

 In the 2010 NBA draft, Grunfield selected the consensus number-one overall pick John Wall.

 Grunfeld drafted Jan Veselý and Chris Singleton in the first round of the 2011 NBA draft.
 In addition, Shelvin Mack was selected in the second round.
-All three players were off of the team three seasons later.
+All three players were off the team three seasons later.
 Vesely and Singleton are currently not in the NBA.

-In the 2012 NBA draft, Grunfeld drafted Bradley Beal at number three overall and drafted Tomas Satoransky in the second round.
+In the 2012 NBA draft, Grunfeld drafted Bradley Beal at number three overall and drafted Tomáš Satoranský in the second round.

 In the 2013 NBA draft, Grunfeld drafted Otto Porter at number three overall as the Wizards jumped five spots in the lottery process.
 He acquired Glen Rice Jr. in a draft day trade with the Philadelphia 76ers in the second round.

 The Wizards traded their first-round pick in the 2014 NBA draft along with Emeka Okafor for Marcin Gortat in a trade with the Phoenix Suns in October 2013.
 Grunfeld sold the Wizards 2014 2nd-round pick for $2 million to the Lakers, who then drafted Jordan Clarkson.

 In July 2014, he signed former NBA Finals MVP Paul Pierce to replace Trevor Ariza, Kris Humphries in a sign and trade with the Boston Celtics (trading a 2015 2nd round pick), and DeJuan Blair in free agency.

 On December 15, 2018, he was involved in a trading controversy surrounding MarShon Brooks and Dillon Brooks.
 Later on that same day, he traded Austin Rivers and Kelly Oubre Jr. to the Phoenix Suns for the return of Trevor Ariza.

 On April 2, 2019, he was fired by the Washington Wizards.